ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 Documents		Music
 ~~~

-- To clean the terminal for your next command, you should type `clear`.
+- To clean the terminal for your next command, type `clear`.

+- To go back to where you were when you first logged in (your home directory), type `cd`.

+- To repeat a previously typed command, you can type the Up arrow until you find it then press Enter to run the command again.

 - If the directory name or filename is too long to type, you can type the first few letters to distinguish the path and use the Tab key to autocomplete directory and file names quickly.